-Duration of training course (indicative guidelines): Completion of L4 training is a mandatory requirement towards L4 certification.
-Paddler obtains a Canoeing Ireland L4/L5 Logbook before attending training.
-Recommended 14-21 hours contact time with a qualified instructor.
+Duration of training course (indicative guidelines): Recommended 14-21 hours contact time with a qualified instructor.
 The sea kayaker is expected to put in significant and sufficient self-directed time between the training course and achievement of the award.

 Guideline: Likely minimum of 70 hours self-directed and/or directed training.

-Assessment: Paddlers can choose a single one day assessment, or a progressive sign off of modules in their log book over time.
+Assessment: Paddlers can choose a single one day assessment, or a progressive sign off of modules in their Paddler Profile over time.
 Assessments do not have binary pass/fail outcomes, the instructor/s sign off the paddler's module/s where they have met the required standard, and provides feedback to the paddler on module/s where they are 'not there yet.'